teerthiladdad/ODT-2026-Hands-Off/README.md

 **Response:**
 `[The ESP32 is powered via USB.
 The Servos are powered directly from the 5V Power Supply module.
 The Ground of the 5V supply is wired to the Ground of the ESP32 to ensure the PWM data signal is read correctly.
-Ultrasonic: TRIG to Pin 5, ECHO to Pin 18.
+Ultrasonic sensor: TRIG to Pin 5, ECHO to Pin 18. neopixel ring: input pin 4
+buzzer: input pin 14
-Servos: Left Signal to Pin 21, Right Signal to Pin 22.]`
+Servos: Left Signal to Pin 32, Right Signal to Pin 33.]`

 ## 9.3 Circuit Diagram
 Insert a hand-drawn or software-made circuit diagram.